abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Au-sp.in

-## Hg:
+## Hg: ??
-  $ ghost in Hg clear example of what kind of signature in the logder produces a real ghost

-  * Hg.in:
+  * Hg.in: (5d, 6s) in valence.

-  * Hg-sp.in
+    Not recommended for GW.
+Ghost at +66 eV

+  * Hg-sp.in: (5s, 5p, 5d, 6s) in valence.
+    Recommended version for GW.

 ## Tl:

-  $ -d has a ghost at ~ +60 eV similar signature as in Hg
+  * Tl-d.in: Default version for GS applications with 5d in valence.
+    Not recommended for GW.
+Ghost at ~ +60 eV.

+  * Tl-spd-high.in: Include full (6s, 6p, 6d) shell in valence.
+    Recommended version for GW.
-  $ the 4f may still be to high in energy (4.2H) for GW
+    4f electrons in core may still be to high in energy (4.2H) for GW.

-  * Tl-d.in:

-  * T-spd-high.in:

 ## Pb-d:

-  (ghost at +70, use Pb-spd-high for GW)
+  * Pb-d.in: Default version for GS applications with 5d in valence.
+    Not recommended for GW.
+Ghost at +70 eV.

+  * Pb-spd-high.in: Include full (6s, 6p, 6d) shell in valence.
+    Recommended version for GW.
-  $ the 4f may still be to high in energy (4.8H) for GW
+    the 4f may still be to high in energy (4.8H) for GW

-  * Pb-d.in:
-  * Pb-spd-high.in:

 ## Bi:

-  (ghost at +70 eV, use Bi-spd-high for GW)
+  * Bi-d.in: Default version for GS applications with 5d in valence.
+    Not recommended for GW.
+Ghost at +70 eV.

+  * Bi-spd-high.in: Include full (6s, 6p, 6d) shell in valence.
-  $ 4f at 5.6H
+    Recommended version for GW. $ 4f at -5.6H

-  * Bi-d.in
-  * Bi-spd-high.in

 ## Po

+  * Po-d.in: Default version for GS applications with 5d in valence.
+    Not recommended for GW.
+Ghost at +58 eV

+  * Po-spd-high.in: Include full (6s, 6p, 6d) shell in valence.
-  * Po-d.in: (ghost at +58 eV, use Po-spd-high for GW) $ 4f at 6.4H
+    Recommended version for GW. $ 4f at 6.4H

-  * Po-spd-high.in

 ## Rn:

+  * Rn.in: Default version with (6s, 6p) in valence.
-  d is only 1.7H below ef ...
+    Not recommended for GW. d is only 1.7H below ef...
-  * Rn.in:

 TODO: $ test for the 6th row the addition of an explicit f projector
 TODO: Pd --> Cd (look at Pd/Ag/Cd carefully)